-PhD graduate students should register for courses through DukeHub (Duke's online student registration system) before each semester begins.
-Detailed instructions for using DukeHub are available online.
+PhD students should register for courses through DukeHub (Duke's online student registration system) before each semester begins.
+Detailed instructions for using Duke Hub are available online.

 Please consult the Duke University Academic Calendar when registering.
-Students should plan to register in November for the spring semester, and in March for the fall semester.
-All students must register each fall and spring semester for credit towards their degree.
-All Students must register for continuation (CTN1) each semester students who are receiving 12 months of funding support must register for summer term 1.
+All students must register each fall and spring semester for credit towards their degree and should plan to register in March for the fall semester and in November for the spring semester.
+All Students must register for continuation (CTN1) each semester, and those who are receiving 12 months of funding support must register for summer term 1.
 Students who hold awards or who are being paid on research grants must register for the summer to receive a summer stipend.
 Summer registration will also be required for any student taking the preliminary examination, dissertation defense, or a graduate course during the summer term.
-PhD students registered for the summer pay a flat-rate tuition that covers graduate work (courses, exams, or research experiences) required by their degrees.
+PhD students registered for the summer, pay a flat-rate tuition that covers graduate work (courses, exams, or research experiences) required by their degrees.
 However, undergraduate courses are not covered by graduate tuition and, if taken, will generate additional tuition charges beyond the flat-rate tuition, and those additional charges will be the responsibility of the student.

-Please be aware that students who are registering for the purpose of conducting research, taking courses, or receiving summer stipends need to be registered for summer term.
+Please be aware that students must register for the summer term, regardless if they are conducting research, taking courses, or receiving summer stipends.